Warren G: Early life

-By 1990, Warren G had formed the trio 213, with two longtime running mates, Nathaniel "Nate Dogg" Hale and Calvin "Snoop Dogg" Broadus.
-213 was a contributor to the G-funk sound to soon emerge in rap.
+By 1990, Warren G had formed the trio 213 with two longtime running mates, Nathaniel "Nate Dogg" Hale and Calvin "Snoop Dogg" Broadus.
+213 was a contributor to the G-funk sound soon to emerge in rap.
 The trio dissolved after Warren G connected them to Dr. Dre.
 At that point, two solo careers were launched: Dr. Dre's and Snoop Dogg's, upon G-funk.
 Nate, too, signed to Dr. Dre's Death Row Records.
-Warren G initially helped there, but, not desiring a career in his mentor and stepbrother's shadow, signed to Def Jam Recordings, in New York City.
+Warren G initially helped there; not desiring a career in his mentor and stepbrother's shadow, however, he signed to Def Jam Recordings in New York City.

 Career

 Start with 213 (circa 1990)

-By 1990, in his hometown Long Beach, as record producer and rapper, Warren formed a music trio with two of his longtime running mates, Nathaniel "Nate Dogg" Hale, a rapperlike singer, and Calvin "Snoop Rock" Broadus, a singerlike rapper.
+By 1990, in his hometown Long Beach, as record producer and rapper, Warren formed a music trio with two of his longtime running mates, Nathaniel "Nate Dogg" Hale, a rapperlike singer, and Calvin "Snoop Dogg” Broadus, a singerlike rapper.
 The Long Beach trio, fond of Oakland rap group 415, named for the Bay area's area code, took the name 213, the Los Angeles area's.
 Practicing and recording in the modest studio in Long Beach record store V.I.P., they cut a demo tape.
 Dr. Dre, already a celebrity, rebuffed his younger stepbrother Warren's requests for him to listen.

 Before long, homemade copies of 213's songs spread in Los Angeles county, particularly the cities Compton and Pomona, and Los Angeles city's sections Watts and South Central, but no label picked them up.
 One day, Warren phoned Dre to catch up, and found him at a bachelor party—thrown for Dre's friend Andre "LA Dre" Bolton, another record producer—whereupon Warren found himself invited to join it.
 There, once the songs began to repeat, Warren offered LA Dre the 213 tape.
 Liking it, he summoned Dr. Dre, who, hearing the Snoop rap "Super Duper Snooper", immediately welcomed the trio.
 Days later, 213 moved into Dre's lavish troubadour-style house in Calabasas, home to both his wife and his recording studio.

 In April 1992, Dr. Dre's debut solo single "Deep Cover" introduced America to Snoop Doggy Dogg, the track's guest but instantly star rapper.
 Warren helped Dre find sounds for Dre's debut solo album The Chronic, further debuting Snoop, whereby superstardom chased Snoop into 1993 and, via Snoop's own debut solo album, Doggystyle, captured him by 1994.
 By then, also solo, Nate, too, had joined Dre's label, Death Row Records.
 Warren, returning to Long Beach, aimed to find his own way.
 In 2004, a 213 album finally arrived: The Hard Way.